 On a Lower Salmon River trip, there will be oar boats, paddle rafts and inflatable kayaks.
 An oar boat can take 4 guests with a guide comfortably.
 A paddle raft has a maximum capacity of 6 passengers and 1 guide.
 An oar boat is larger than a paddle raft and only has the guide do the rowing.
 In a paddle raft, all 6 guests and the 1 guide will have paddles.
-There are single and double inflatable kayaks, affectionately called “duckies” available for those who want to take on the challenge of the rapids alone or with 1 other (no guide on a duckie).
+There are single and double inflatable kayaks, available for those who want to take on the challenge of the rapids alone or with 1 other (no guide on an inflatable kayak).

 On the Lower Salmon rafting trip, chartering your own private trip is easy.
 To confirm your own launch date, book 23 friends and family and the organizer will go for free!